-Emergency foster care placements provide shorter-term care for infants and babies who may need somewhere to stay at short notice.
-These children may be entering care because their home environment is unsafe or perhaps because their parents or carers are suffering from physical or mental health problems.
+Emergency foster care placements provide short-term care for infants and babies who may need somewhere to stay at short notice.
+These children may be entering care because their home environment is unsafe,or perhaps because their parents or carers are suffering from physical or mental health problems.

-Emergency foster care ensures children have somewhere safe to stay while care proceedings take place or an alternative long-term home is found, perhaps through the adoption process or family and friends’ care.
-Placements can last days or weeks and sometimes months or longer.
+Emergency foster care ensures children have somewhere safe to stay while care proceedings take place or an alternative long-term home is found (perhaps through adoption or family and friends’ care).
+Emergency placements can last days or weeks and sometimes months or longer.
 This means you may need to take on a transitional role, preparing the child and their future carers for their lives together.